Thursday, February 27, 2025

 Why People Fall for Fascism (Dedicated to Frida Kahlo) by Devi Nina Bingham

-During uncertain and fluctuating times, leaders emerge and assume an authoritarian role.
+During uncertain times, leaders emerge and assume an authoritarian role.
 They are accepted at a time when normalcy has been endangered.
 Be cautious of the larger-than-life characters.
 Understand that they, too, are insecure; they just disguise it better.
-They are more deceitful, dishonest, and vicious than most people.
-They are the "superman," the powerful man who constantly reassures you that he alone is correct.
+They are more deceitful, dishonest, and ruthless than most people.
+They are the "superman," the powerful who constantly reassures you that he alone is correct.
 The powerful daddy-types will bluster and bluff their way to the top, then recruit those who will cover for them.

 With Love,